 Poke was a common herbal remedy long before Europeans settled North America.

 Primarily jagilonic acid, oleanolic acid, tannins.
 According to herbalist Todd Caldecott, also contains betalain type alkaloids (betanidine, betanine, isobetanine, isobetanidine, isoprebetanine, phytolaccine, prenetanine), triterpene saponins (phytolaccosides A-1, D2, O and associated aglycones), and at last five cysteine-rich glycoprotein lectins also known as pokeweed mitogens (PWM) Pa1 through Pa5.
 Other constituents include genins (esculentic acid and phytolaccagenic acid), histamine, GABA, isomamericanin A, PAP (pokeweed antiviral protein), spinasterol, sterols, starch, saccharose, and potassium salts.

-Usually used as a tincture in a dosage of one drop (that’s right, one drop) per day.
-Do not overdose.
 Most often found in topical applications like creams, ointments, and oils.

 For educational purposes only This information has not been evaluated by the Food and Drug Administration.